 Mendoza College of Business, University of Notre Dame

-Notre Dame’s MBA/MSBA dual degree blends values-based business education with data analytics.
-The two-year degree includes practical fieldwork in areas such as agriculture and infrastructure development, of particular interest to socially-conscious students from developing countries.
+Notre Dame’s STEM MBA/MSBA dual degree blends values-based business education with data analytics.
+The two-year degree includes practical fieldwork in areas such as agriculture and infrastructure development, which is of particular interest to socially-conscious students from developing countries.